 Acute Angle Closure Glaucoma

 This kind of glaucoma typically affects middle-aged or older women.
 It is caused by a blockage of the fluid drainage pathway in the angle of the eye.
 This results in a fast rise in fluid pressure within the eye.
-The symptoms are sudden and dramatic requiring patients to seek medical attention urgently.
+The symptoms are sudden and dramatic, and requires the individual to seek immediate medical intervention.

-Glaucoma may arise when there is inflammation of the eyeball or when a cataract becomes too advanced and swollen.
-Other causes are eye surgery and injury to the eye.
+Glaucoma can also develop when the eyeball gets inflamed or when a cataract becomes too advanced and large.
+Other causes of secondary glaucoma are having undergone eye surgery or an eye injury.

 Symptoms of Glaucoma

-Because peripheral vision is impaired first and the disease progresses slowly, people with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma often do not have any symptoms in the early stages.
+Because peripheral vision is impaired first and the disease progresses slowly, people with Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma frequently have no symptoms in the early stages.
 Most people do not realise they have glaucoma until blurring of vision occurs and their central vision begins to deteriorate.
 By then, there may have already been considerable permanent nerve damage.
 Blindness occurs at end-stage glaucoma.

 On the other hand, Acute Angle-Closure Glaucoma causes significant eye pain, redness, blurring, and the appearance of haloes around lights.
 When this happens, the individual should seek immediate medical attention.